-You go book yourselves a local host on Withlocals and let their expertise and enthusiasm reveal the urbanscape around you.
-In ways no well-thumbed guidebook ever could.
+You go book yourselves a local host on Withlocals and let their expertise and enthusiasm reveal the urbanscape around you in ways no well-thumbed guidebook ever could.

-Last year the Dutch-based company opened its family-friendly label, aimed at involving children in city tour experiences just as much as adults.
+Last year the Dutch-based company opened its family-friendly label, aimed at involving children in customised city tour experiences just as much as adults.
 My family and I tried it ourselves at the weekend, and we loved it.

 Our host, Rüya, weaved us through London’s Borough Market on a gusty, grey-skied Saturday morning.
-Which lead me to the first point about convenience: you choose whichever day and time suits you.
+Which lead me to the first point on convenience: you choose whichever day and time suits you.
 (Unfortunately there’s no such weather option.)

 Rüya also made sure that our daughter didn’t feel she was just being dragged hither and thither by grown-ups.
 A treasure hunt was devised especially for her where she had to spot certain objects along the journey.
 Giddy “Found it!” yelps only raised the day’s adventure.

 Consider the kids